Menzies Institute for Medical Research UROP Scholarship

-The Menzies Research Institute Tasmania Undergraduate Research Opportunities Program (UROP) is a scheme designed to give undergraduate students at the University of Tasmania an early opportunity to gain some experience and insight into careers in biomedical research.
+The Menzies Institute for Medical Research Undergraduate Research Opportunities Program (UROP) is a scheme designed to give undergraduate students at the University of Tasmania an early opportunity to gain some experience and insight into careers in biomedical research.

 How does UROP work?

-Students undertake a project that is part of a research program at the Menzies Research Institute Tasmania.
+Students undertake a project that is part of a research program at the Menzies Institute for Medical Research.
 They are supervised by a research scientist in a mentoring role, and usually work alongside other research staff and students in the team.
 The project may be experimental and based in a laboratory, it may involve an epidemiological investigation into the causes of disease, or the evaluation of a population health intervention, or it may be statistical in nature.

 How long does a UROP take?

 Students are expected to participate at the Institute for a total of six weeks full-time equivalent.
 It is the responsibility of the supervisor and the student to negotiate when the project will be undertaken.
 It is desirable that students commence their project during the summer vacation period, so they can become familiar with the project and integrate into the research team before the academic year commences.
 Students must complete their project by the beginning of semester 2 2015.

 The scheme is open to undergraduate students currently studying at the University of Tasmania.
 Students ideally should be located in Hobart.
 Students can join the program at any time after the first full year of undergraduate study and prior to the completion of their undergraduate course.
 The scheme appeals particularly to those studying the biomedical and health sciences, genetics, molecular biology, bioinformatics and statistics, but students from other disciplines are encouraged to apply.
 Those from non-scientific courses will need to demonstrate a particular interest in biomedical research.
 Students completing their undergraduate studies in 2014 are not eligible to apply.
 The scheme requires all students to enrol in CEA302 Internship in Health and Biomedical Research.